rsxdalv/tts-generation-webui/README.md

 ## Changelog
+May 4:
+* Long form generation
+* Adapt to fixed env var bug

 May 3:
 * Improved Tortoise UI: Voice, Preset and CVVP settings as well as ability to generate 3 results (https://github.com/rsxdalv/tts-generation-webui/pull/6)